computerauditor/Audacity/README.md

 # Audacity

-Audacity is a simple Python script for downloading the videos , audio or even playlists from YouTube:
+Audacity is a simple Python script for downloading the videos , audio or even playlists from YouTube!!

 ## Installation